CoNeS: Conditional neural fields with shift modulation for multi-sequence MRI translation: Methods

 \subsection{Model overview}

-To formalize the problem, consider we have a set of MRI sequences: $\mathcal{M} = \{M^1, M^2,\ldots, M^N\}$.
-Suppose all sequences are available in the training dataset, while $N_t$ sequences are missing in the test dataset.
-We can denote the sequence set as $\mathcal{M} = \{\mathcal{M}_t,\mathcal{M}_s\}$, where $\mathcal{M}_t = \{ M_t^1,\ldots, M_t^{N_t}\}$ refers to the missing sequences (target domain) and $\mathcal{M}_s = \{M_s^1,\ldots, M_s^{N-N_t}\}$ refers to the sequences that are available (source domain).
-For each patient, let $\bm{I}_t =\{I_t^i\}^{N_t}_{i=0}$, where $I_t^i \in M_t^i$, be the missing images and $\bm{I}_s =\{I_s^i\}^{N-N_t}_{i=0}$, where $I_s^i \in M_s^i$, be the available images.
+To formulate the problem, let $\bm{I}_t =\{I_t^i\}^{N_t}_{i=0}$ be the set of missing MRI sequences and $\bm{I}_s =\{I_s^i\}^{N_s}_{i=0}$ be the set of available MRI sequences, where $N_t$ is the number of target sequences and $N_s$ the number of source sequences.
 We assume that all images from an instance are co-registered so that there is no extra deformation between the images.
 As a result, our problem is identical to learning a mapping function $\Phi: \bm{I}_s \rightarrow \bm{I}_t$ using the training dataset, which can be applied to all patients in the test dataset and generate the corresponding missing image $\bm{I}_t$.
 Similar to traditional GAN models, the proposed model consists of a generator that performs the mapping and a discriminator that aims to tell the real target image and the synthesized one apart.
-As introduced in pix2pix \citep{isola2017}, we apply a conditional discriminator that takes the source images as extra input and aims to classify each image patch in the proposed model.
+As introduced in pix2pix \citep{isola2017}, we apply a conditional discriminator that takes both the source and predicted image as its input.
 The overall architecture of our approach is shown in Fig.~\ref{fig:overallachitecture}.
 In the following section, we introduce how to use a coordinate-based network to model conditional neural fields for image-to-image translation.